Car Accident Lawyers Providing Justice for Wisconsin Injury Clients

 There are a number of common tactics that insurance companies will employ to try to minimize payouts and deprive you of compensation.
 Stay on the lookout to avoid putting yourself in a disadvantageous position as you pursue compensation.

-QUICK OFFERS: Car insurance companies may quickly offer a settlement far below the claim’s value, hoping the injured party accepts before understanding their injuries or damages.
-They may pressure by highlighting quick resolution benefits and downplaying long-term consequences of a low offer.
+QUICK OFFERS: Car insurance companies may quickly offer a settlement far below the claim’s value.
+They do this with the hope the injured party accepts before fully understanding their injuries or damages.
+They may even pressure by highlighting quick resolution benefits and downplaying long-term consequences of a low offer.

 RECORDED STATEMENTS: Adjusters often ask for recorded statements shortly after an accident.
 They might use these to find inconsistencies or statements to use against the claimant later.
 They may also ask questions that downplay the severity of injuries or imply the claimant was at fault.